How to Get Rid of Thrips on Roses, Citrus & More

 In most home gardens, citrus thrips scarring is cosmetic.
 The fruit inside is usually fine.

-Thrips can also show up on:
+Thrips can also show up on: (click the link to get more information on that specific crop)

 - Peppers and tomatoes (silvering, distorted new growth, flower drop)